axa-ch-webhub-cloud/pattern-library/README.md

 ## Commits

-We are using [Conventional Commits](https://www.conventionalcommits.org/) to automatically version the components and update their changelog's.
+We are using [Conventional Commits](https://www.conventionalcommits.org/) to automatically version the components and update their changelogs.
 Feel free to use a [tool of your choice](https://www.conventionalcommits.org/en/about/#tooling-for-conventional-commits) to generate these commits.

 Example for a commit message